CDSoft/pp/src/pp.md

 ===========

 [PP] is an Open source software.
-Any body can contribute on [GitHub] to:
+Anybody can contribute on [GitHub] to:

 - suggest or add new functionalities
 - report or fix bugs